-When using the cutting mat, it is recommended that the material be placed in the middle of the mat and the mat placed roughly in the middle of the cutter.
-Then use the second and fourth pinch wheel locations for two pinch wheels.
+When using the cutting mat, it is recommended that the material be placed in the middle of the mat and the left most pinch wheel moved to the far-left side.
+Then slide the middle pinch wheel to serve as the left side grip and the right pinch wheel left in the far-right position as shown in the following photo.
 This keeps the pinch wheels off the material and provides an equal balance while the mat moves in and out during cutting: